bogdan-kulynych/she-paper/README.md

 ## Prerequisites

-Certain settings assume lualatex is used for PDF compiling
+Certain settings assume lualatex is used for PDF generation

 ```
 apt-get install lualatex